ox-vgg/vgg_frontend/install/README.md

 These scripts are meant for local deployment on your computer of the applications listed here.
 This means that they will download and install third-party software and data in your computer, as well as compile and configure source code.
 The scripts are experimental and are intended for **Software Developers**.
 Regular users are strongly advised to use the docker version of the applications listed here to install them on their computers.

-In all cases, you will need a C++ compiler and Python 2.7 installed on your system.
+In all cases, you will need at least Python 3 (at least 3.7 in some cases) installed on your system.
 For GPU support you will need the NVIDIA drivers and the CUDA Toolkit in your system.
-Please be aware that the scripts for GPU might fail depending on your particular CUDA setup (version, location of the CUDA library in your system, etc.). cuDNN is not used anywhere so if you want, for instance, Caffe with cuDNN, you will need to reconfigure and recompile Caffe by yourself.
+Please be aware that GPU support depends on your particular CUDA setup (version, location of the CUDA library in your system, etc.). cuDNN is not used anywhere.

 All scripts contain requirements and some instructions at the beginning of the file.
 Please read them before attempting the deployment.